cjacker/opensource-toolchain-8051/README.md

 ## for WCH CH55x

-These are various opensource ISP tool for WCH CH5xx 8051 series, I prefer the c++ one [ch55x-isptool](https://github.com/cjacker/ch55x-isptool), I make a fork and add more ch55x models support.
+These are various opensource ISP tool for WCH CH5xx 8051 series, I prefer the c++ one [ch55x-isptool](https://github.com/cjacker/ch55x-isptool), and make a fork to add more ch55x models support.

 ```
 git clone https://github.com/cjacker/ch55x-isptool.git